IMPORTANT UPDATE – NOVEMBER 27, 2020

-Our R2S Task Force, composed of subject matter experts including representatives from law, medicine, squash professionals and club administrators continues to help guide us as we define this next phase of our sport, both singles and doubles.
-We are also working closely with tournament and league organizers across the province to build our new strategy for competitive play.
+We continue to leverage our R2S Task Force, composed of subject matter experts including representatives from law, medicine, squash professionals and club administrators to help guide us through this second wave of the pandemic, defining what this means for our sport, both singles and doubles.

-See the Resources section below for links to Provincial and National guidelines including viaSport's revised Return to Sport Guidelines document, sample templates, posters, and Squash BC's one-pager of Tips and Recommendations for Players.
+All of these resources and more can be accessed in the Resources section below, with links to Provincial and National guidelines including viaSport's revised Return to Sport Guidelines document, sample templates, posters, and Squash BC's one-pager of Tips and Recommendations for Players.

 - Enhanced hygiene measures